IBM/container-service-getting-started-wt/Lab 0/README.md

 1. To manage a private image repository, install the IBM Cloud Container Registry plug-in:
 ```
-bx plugin install container-registry -r Bluemix
+ibmcloud plugin install container-registry -r Bluemix
 ```

    Use this plug-in to set up your own namespace in a multi-tenant, highly available, and scalable private image registry that is hosted by IBM, and to store and share Docker images with other users.
 Docker images are required to deploy containers into a cluster.

-   **Note:** The prefix for running registry commands is `bx cr`.
+   **Note:** The prefix for running registry commands is `ibmcloud cr`.

-2. To verify that the plug-in is installed properly, run `bx plugin list`
+2. To verify that the plug-in is installed properly, run `ibmcloud plugin list`

    The plug-in is displayed in the results as `container-registry`.